Accessibility: Prospect's website, publications and events

 We try to make sure that we provide our publications in the formats that members need.

 Our site has been designed with accessibility in mind.
 We use cascading style sheets, and users can override the style sheets by changing their browser preferences.
 All our text is scaleable, so users can increase or decrease the size by using their browser's 'view' options.
-We will be having an accessibility audit of the site carried out in 2013.
-In the meantime, please email the website team if you have any accessibility problems with it.
+Please email the website team if you have any accessibility problems with the site.

 Profile magazine is routinely published on audio CD and in large print format.
 If you'd like one of these formats, please email our membership department.